1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 ### 3. Setup All Global Event Listeners in One Place

+It is important to know exactly where the global event listeners are set.
+I find this is a good thing to do in the App init method.

-In the App init method, we set up all the global event listeners, subscribe to the store as mentioned above, and then render the App.
+Here we set up all the global event listeners, subscribe to the store as mentioned above, and then initially render the App.

 ```js
 init() {